dillonHe/EasyEDA-Documents/Tutorial/PCB.md

 ## Invalid Packages

 Sometimes, when you try to convert a schematic to a PCB, you will get an error message dialog like below.
-Don’t worry, it is easy to fix this problem.
+Don't worry, it is easy to fix this problem.

 ![](images/130_PCB_InvalidPackages.png)

-From the error message, you will find that the symbol’s PIN number is different from PAD number.
+From the error message, you will find that the symbol's PIN number is different from PAD number.
 What caused that?
 Check the image below,

 ![](images/131_PCB_InvlaidPackages_Symbol.png)